e-leal-br/eclj.UtilityBelt/README.md

 A utility belt for C# language.

 # String Extension
-- getAlphanumericCharacters(): Returns the alphanumeric (letters and numbers) characters of a string.
+- getAlphaNumericCharacters(): Returns the alphanumeric (letters and numbers) characters of a string.

 - getNumericCharacters(): Returns the numeric (numbers) characters of a string.